ServiceStack/servicestack.net/MyApp/_posts/2023-08-13_jsonl-format.md

 In this example, we start by obtaining a stream from the URL of the JSON Lines file using the `url.GetStreamFromUrlAsync()` method provided by the ServiceStack HTTP Utils package.
 Then, we iterate over each line of the stream using the `stream.ReadLinesAsync()` method.
 Finally, we deserialize each line into the desired data type and process it accordingly.

 Using async streaming parsing ensures that you can process large JSON Lines files efficiently, without consuming excessive memory.

+You can access JSON Lines data using the following methods:

+- A `.jsonl` suffix on the URL
+- An `Accepts: text/jsonl` header
+- A `?format=jsonl` query string parameter

 ## Using the JsonlSerializer